aws/aws-eks-best-practices/content/cost_optimization/cost-effective.md

 With [On-Demand instances](https://aws.amazon.com/ec2/pricing/), you pay for compute capacity by the hour or the second depending on which instances you run.
 No longer-term commitments or upfront payments are needed.

 Amazon EC2 A1 instances deliver significant cost savings and are ideally suited for scale-out and ARM-based workloads that are supported by the extensive Arm ecosystem.
 You can now use Amazon Elastic Container Service for Kubernetes (EKS) to run containers on Amazon EC2 A1 Instances as part of a [public developer preview](https://github.com/aws/containers-roadmap/tree/master/preview-programs/eks-arm-preview).
-Amazon ECR now supports [multi-architecture container images](https://aws.amazon.com/blogs/containers/introducing-multi-architecture-container-images-for-amazon-ecr/), which makes it simpler to deploy container images for different architectures and operating systems from the same image repository. *Please note that for container builds with compiled languages such as C++, there are OS- or architecture-specific build steps.*
+Amazon ECR now supports [multi-architecture container images](https://aws.amazon.com/blogs/containers/introducing-multi-architecture-container-images-for-amazon-ecr/), which makes it simpler to deploy container images for different architectures and operating systems from the same image repository.

-You can use the [AWS Simple Monthly Calculator](https://calculator.s3.amazonaws.com/index.html) or the new [pricing calculator](https://calculator.aws/) to get pricing for the On-Demand Ec2 instances for the EKS workder nodes.
+You can use the [AWS Simple Monthly Calculator](https://calculator.s3.amazonaws.com/index.html) or the new [pricing calculator](https://calculator.aws/) to get pricing for the On-Demand EC2 instances for the EKS workder nodes.

-****Spot EC2 Instances:****
+### Recommendation - Use Spot EC2 Instances:

 Amazon [EC2 Spot instances](https://aws.amazon.com/ec2/pricing/) allow you to request spare Amazon EC2 computing capacity for up to 90% off the On-Demand price.

+Spot Instances are a great fit for your stateless containerized workloads running on your Kubernetes clusters because the approach to containers and Spot Instances are similar – ephemeral and autoscaled capacity.
+This means they both can be added and removed while adhering to SLAs and without impacting performance or availability of your applications.

 We can create multiple nodegroups with a mix of on-demand instance types and EC2 Spot instances to leverage the advantages of pricing between these two instance types.